jambuur/APEDSK99/README.md

 **CALL NDSK** renames a mapped DOAD.
 The TI DISK name is set to match the DOAD 8 character name.
 With renaming the DSK, the current mapping is deleted as the DOAD has now a new name.
 This command is handy for quickly creating a freshly formatted DSK.
 Just map an existing clean image (I use either FLOPPYSS.DSK or FLOPPYDS.DSK from a /BLANK directory) and rename accordingly.

 **CALL CDIR** changes the working directory.
 The SD Card image contains a /DISKS folder with lots of goodies and a /BLANK directory with the abovementioned clean images.
 One restriction is that a directory name can't be longer that 5 characters although this may change in the future to support the full 8 characters.
+Another restriction is that you have to create additional directories on an external system as there is no CALL for that.

 **CALL RDSK** removes a DOAD from the SD card.
 In line with BOFH standards no confirmation is required but the DSK in question needs to be UNprotected.